Contact information for key programs and services at this installation.

 To help offset the higher price of non-housing goods and services, you will receive an Overseas Cost of Living Allowance.
 To find more information about your COLA, visit the Defense Travel Management Office website.

 The exchange rate fluctuates daily.
-To obtain the most up-to-date exchange rate values, check out the XE Currency Converter.
+To obtain the most up-to-date exchange rate values, consider check out a currency converter (for example XE Currency Converter).
 You may also want to contact your local financial institution in advance to obtain foreign currency for traveling.

 This transition may require several set-up costs, including new appropriate clothing for the climate change, a new vehicle, deposits, your first month’s rent for housing, deposits for utilities, British specification household items and more.